The Western Flyer Returns to the Pacific Northwest

 A return to the harbor where the Western Flyer was restored.

-Help Launch the Voyage
+Help Power the Voyage

 This Pacific Northwest expedition is a pilot program, with the goal of building a recurring voyage every two years.
+Support helps fund:

-• Hands-on student programs
+• Free, hands-on student programs

-• Public events and community access
+• Free public events and community access

 • Vessel operations and fuel